Because I add spinach to everything.

 To “press” the sandwiches like a panini, take a big pot and add a few inches of water for weight.
 Place the pot directly on top of the sandwiches and press down.
 The weight from the pot full of water will flatten the sandwiches like a panini press and help the heat transfer through faster.
 Or, you could just use a George Foreman Grill (sandwiches are one of my favorite things to make on my George Foreman!).
 Cook for 5-7 minutes on each side or until the outside is crispy and the cheese is melted on the inside.

-Cut the sandwiches in two so that all of the goodies come squishing out to greet you…
+Cut the Spinach Feta Grilled Cheese in two so that all of the goodies come squishing out to greet you…

 I couldn’t stop.